 There is no time limit on how long a vehicle can remain parked in the same space on a road as long as they are correctly taxed and not in breach of any parking contraventions.
-The exception to this is if the vehicle is thought to have been abandoned, in which case it can be removed by the police.
+The exception to this is if the vehicle is thought to have been abandoned, in which case it can be removed by the police or the local authority.

-One option that’s available is to pursue a legal claim for nuisance on the grounds that the driver is interfering with your use and enjoyment of your property – but to do so you’d need to know the identity of the offending vehicle’s driver.
+Another option is to pursue a legal claim for nuisance on the grounds that the driver is interfering with your use and enjoyment of your property – but to do so you’d need to know the identity of the offending vehicle’s owner.

 DAS UK customers have access to templates and guides on dashouseholdlaw.co.uk.
 Whether you want to challenge an employment decision, apply for flexible working rights, contest a parking ticket or create a Will, DAS Householdlaw can help.

 You can access DAS Householdlaw by using the voucher code in your policy provider’s documentation.

 Visit DAS Householdlaw